By Richard L Wade PhD, MPH

-The emergence of a viral pneumonia (2019 nCoV – Coronavirus) in December in Wuhan, China has raised fears around the world as the virus spreads from this highly populated city of over 11 million people to the rest of China and into parts of Europe and North America.
+The emergence of a viral pneumonia, also called COVID-19, caused by a novel coronavirus in December in Wuhan, China has raised fears around the world as the virus spreads from this highly populated city of over 11 million people to the rest of China and into parts of Europe and North America.

 This is a very dynamic disease outbreak and experts’ opinions are mixed regarding its potential to become a major worldwide epidemic.
 Limited understanding of the virus, including its pathogenicity, ability to change its genetic composition as it migrates from one species to another, incubation period, infectivity and ease of transmission has created uncertainty as to the degree of risk, even as fears are blamed for driving down the stock market and interrupting supply chains.

 This coronavirus appears to have crossed the wild animal barrier at the seafood market in Wuhan, China.
 This market sold both fish and live wild animals.
 Coronaviruses are a common type of virus that caused both the MERS and SARS outbreaks.
 In both of these cases, the virus is believed to have originated in bats and crossed over to civet cats, camels, and other mammals.
 The virus was then transmitted to humans when they were exposed to live animals infected with the virus.